• Skip to primary navigation

 PHOTO 3 PHOTO 4

-Place the dough in a pastry bag with one of the large tips: a large round tip - Ateco plain pastry tip 809 or a large star tip - Ateco pastry tip 829.
+Step 8: Place the dough in a pastry bag with one of the large tips: a large round tip (Ateco plain pastry tip 809) or a large star tip (Ateco pastry tip 829).

-Pipe about 10-12 choux puffs of about 2 inches (5 cm) in diameter (or larger, depending on the tip) on a baking tray lined with parchment (photo 5).
+Step 9: Pipe about 10-12 choux puffs, about 2 inches (5 cm) in diameter (or larger, depending on the tip), onto a baking tray lined with parchment (photo 5).
 Make sure to space them out.

 Pro tip: Alternatively, you can use 2 teaspoons to scoop the dough onto the baking sheet in mounds.